bnb-chain/bscSetUp/readme.md

 finish create validator
 ```

-### 8. Recreate Validators
+### 7. Recreate Validators

-If you unfortunately interrupt the process of step4, just run and ignore error:
+If you unfortunately interrupt the process of step 6, just run and ignore error:

 ```
 ./bscSetUp createVal tcp://dataseed4.binance.org:80 skip
 ```

-### 9. Follow-Up
+### 8. Follow-Up

 - Back up the five generated files.
 - Log in `dex-prod` account on AWS, switch to region `ap-northeast-1` tokyo as default.